TomodomoCo/starter-wp/README.md

     *   Puppet for provisioning (local and remotes)
     *   Nginx and PHP-FPM for serving sites
     *   Varnish for caching
-    *   A "remote" database server on a local network, connected via SSL and a custom wpdb class
 *   We have a "deploy" user that actually executes deployments
 *   Our development process is three stages (local/staging/production) with local dev happening in the Vagrant box
 *   Vagrant is set up for host-only networking